Zina Young Card: Early life

-Zina P. Young was born April 3, 1850, to Brigham Young and Zina D. H. Young in Salt Lake City, Utah Territory.
+Zina Presendia Young was born April 3, 1850, to Brigham Young and Zina D. H. Young in Salt Lake City, Utah Territory.
 She lived with her mother, twelve of Young's other plural wives, and twenty-nine half-siblings in her father's Lion House.
 One of her half-siblings was Susa Young Gates.
 Zina was one of the "big ten," a group of ten daughters of Young born within three years.
 Zina was her mother's only daughter.
 She remembered her upbringing fondly, describing it as "joyous."
 She shared a close and loving relationship with her mother.
 Education was a priority in the Young family, and Card learned dance, music, and theater at home.
 Compared to other pioneers, she had a privileged upbringing.
 During General Albert Johnston's invasion of Utah, her family moved away from Salt Lake City.

 At the age of thirteen, she began acting at the Salt Lake Theatre.
 At the age of nineteen, she was appointed secretary of the reorganized Retrenchment Association at the direction of her father.